Curly Girl Method

 The Curly Girl Method is an approach to hair care designed by author Lorraine Massey for textured hair in its natural state (coils, waves, and curls) that has not been chemically relaxed.
-This method discourages the daily use of sulfate shampoo, which is considered too harsh for curly hair.
-Among other things, it calls for the use of a cleansing conditioner in place of shampoo (also called "conditioner washing" or "co-washing"), no silicones (used in many commercial conditioners and styling products), the use of a diffuser when blowdrying, and no combs, brushes, or terrycloth towels.
-It also includes tips for using hair gel and other styling products.
+This method discourages the daily use of sulfate shampoo, which some consider to be too harsh for curly hair.
+Among other things, it calls for the use of a cleansing conditioner in place of shampoo (also called "conditioner washing" or "co-washing"), no silicones (used in many commercial conditioners and styling products), the use of a diffuser when blow-drying, and no combs, brushes, or terrycloth towels.
+However, some curly hair care routines include the occasional use of sulfate shampoos to remove heavy buildup from styling products, excess oils, or silicones that sulfate-free shampoos may not fully cleanse.
+People with drier hair textures are generally more likely to prefer sulfate-free products, while others may use sulfate shampoos periodically followed by deep conditioning treatments to restore moisture.
 The goal is to treat naturally curly hair gently, minimizing damage to the hair cuticle; to keep it moisturized, since curly hair is more prone to dryness than straight hair; and to accentuate rather than interfere with the hair's natural curl pattern.

+Texture

+Research has found that the anatomy of curly hair is very different from straight hair.
+Curly hair fibers have curved shapes and elliptical cross-sections that lead to increased dryness and breakage compared to straight hair.
+This distinct follicle structure also affects the distribution of sebum, so natural oils have more difficulty dispersing throughout the hair.
+This biological complexity explains why traditional hair-care products and brushing methods can cause frizz and damage to curly hair, reinforcing the need for specific curly hair care techniques.

+These recent findings have come to be recognized by beauty journalists and dermatologists who note that textured hair requires different cleansing, conditioning, and styling methods.
+These insights helped lay the groundwork for more widespread acceptance of specialized routines like the Curly Girl Method.